ParthMulik/Spotify-Clone/README.md

-the spotify clone is made u
+the spotify clone is mad